 Salzman has received research fellowships from the National Endowment for the Humanities, American Council of Learned Societies, the American Philosophical Society, and the Whiting Foundation.
-In 2008 she was the Lucy Shoe Merritt Scholar in Residence at the American Academy in Rome.
-In 2010, she received an NEH Grant to be Project Director of a Summer Seminar at the American Academy in Rome on "The 'Falls' of Rome: The Transformations of Rome in Late Antiquity."
-She has been a visiting Scholar at the Institute for Advanced Studies, Hebrew University, at the Institute for Classical Studies in the University of London, and at the Institute for Advanced Study, Princeton New Jersey.
+She was the Lucy Shoe Merritt Scholar in Residence at the American Academy in Rome.
+Among her honors was an NEH Grant to be Project Director of a Summer Seminar at the American Academy in Rome on "The 'Falls' of Rome: The Transformations of Rome in Late Antiquity."
+She has been a visiting Scholar at the Institute for Advanced Studies, Hebrew University, at the Institute for Classical Studies in the University of London, and most recently, at the Institute for Advanced Study, Princeton New Jersey.

 She was elected Chair of the Advisory Council of the School of Classical Studies of the American Academy in Rome in 2013; Vice President for Programs for the Society of Classical Studies for 2015-2018; and Trustee for the Council of the School of Classical Studies to the American Academy in Rome (2016-2019).
 She is currently a member of the California Consortium for Late Antiquity and serves as an Associate Editor for Studies in Late Antiquity: A Journal.

 Before joining the faculty at the University of California, Riverside in 1995, Salzman taught at Swarthmore College, Columbia University, and Boston University.

 Fellow at the American Academy in Rome, 1985-86

 Professor-In-Charge, Intercollegiate Center for Classical Studies in Rome, 2003-2004

 American Philological Association Award for Outreach as member of the Steering Committee of the UC Multi-Campus Research Group in Late Antiquity